ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/encryption/database-encryption.markdown

 $response = Invoke-WebRequest https://your-server-url/admin/secrets/generate -Certificate $cert
 {CODE-BLOCK/}

-Then, send the key to the RavenDB server on which the database will be created.
+Then send the key to the RavenDB server on which the database will be created.
 Note that the database doesn't exist yet, but you will still need to supply its name.
 Make the following POST request to assign the secret key to a specific database:
 {CODE-BLOCK:powershell}
 $payload = [System.Text.Encoding]::ASCII.GetString($response.Content)
 Invoke-WebRequest https://your-server-url/admin/secrets?name=MyEncryptedDatabase -Certificate $cert -Method POST -Body $payload